At Playtri, we want to help YOU be the best Athlete YOU can be.

 Starting to train for your first triathlon doesn’t require a huge investment.
-See the list of suggested race day equipment – often you will find that you own or can borrow many of these items: Race Day Checklist.
+See the list of suggested race day equipment on our Race Day Checklist.

 Choose a distance and give yourself time to train for it – the longer the distance, the longer the training period

 There really is a triathlon for everyone.
 You’ll see four main distances, along with a ton of variations.
 For instance, super sprints are even shorter and are gaining in popularity.
 Pay attention to whether the swim is a pool swim or an open water swim as this is important for training and race day decisions.